 Step 1: Pick Your Topic or Niche

 If you already know your audience and your topic, this should be a no brainer.
-However, you’ll want to find some specific niche of your topic to get people interested.
+However, you’ll want to pick a niche to blog about in order to get people interested.
 There are currently over 100,000 podcast shows out there, so get specific!

 For my podcast, I chose the topic of side hustles because that’s been a consistent theme on my blog for the past several years, and it’s been the cohesive topic that bonds just about everything I write about together—so it made sense to talk about it on my show.